whatwg/html/FAQ.md

 The inclusion of those elements is a largely pragmatic decision based upon their widespread usage, and their utility for cases which are not covered by more-specific elements.

-While there are a number of common use cases for italics which are covered by more-specific elements, such as emphasis (`em`), citations (`cite`), definitions (`dfn`) and variables (`var`), there are many other use cases which are not covered well by these elements.
+While there are a number of common use cases for italics which are covered by more-specific elements, such as emphasis (`<em>`), citations (`<cite>`), definitions (`<dfn>`) and variables (`<var>`), there are many other use cases which are not covered well by these elements.
 For example: a taxonomic designation, a technical term, an idiomatic phrase from another language, a thought, or a ship name.

-Similarly, although a number of common use cases for bold text are also covered by more-specific elements, such as strong emphasis (`strong`), headings (`h1`-`h6`) or table headers (`th`); there are others which are not, such as keywords in a document abstract or product names in a review.
+Similarly, although a number of common use cases for bold text are also covered by more-specific elements, such as strong emphasis (`<strong>`), headings (`<h1>`-`<h6>`) or table headers (`<th>`), there are others which are not, such as keywords in a document abstract or product names in a review.

-Some people argue that in such cases, the `span` element should be used with an appropriate class name and associated stylesheet.
-However, the `b` and `i` elements provide for a reasonable fallback styling in environments that don't support stylesheets or which do not render visually, such as screen readers, and they also provide some indication that the text is somehow distinct from its surrounding content.
+Some people argue that in such cases, the `<span>` element should be used with an appropriate class name and associated stylesheet.
+However, the `<b>` and `<i>` elements provide for a reasonable fallback styling in environments that don't support stylesheets or which do not render visually, such as screen readers, and they also provide some indication that the text is somehow distinct from its surrounding content.

-In essence, the `i` and `b` elements convey distinct, though non-specific, semantics, which are to be determined by the reader in the context of their use.
-In other words, although they don't convey specific semantics by themselves, but instead they indicate that the content is somehow distinct from its surroundings — leaving the interpretation of the semantics up to the reader.
+In essence, the `<i>` and `<b>` elements convey distinct, though non-specific, semantics, which are to be determined by the reader in the context of their use.
+In other words, although they don't convey specific semantics by themselves, but instead they indicate that the content is somehow semantically distinct from its surroundings — leaving the interpretation of the semantics up to the reader.

-This is further explained in the article [The `<b>` and `<i>` Elements](http://lachy.id.au/log/2007/05/b-and-i)
+This is further explained in the article [The `<b>` and `<i>` Elements](http://lachy.id.au/log/2007/05/b-and-i).

-Similarly, the `small` element is defined for content that is commonly typographically rendered in small print, and which is often referred to as "fine print"; that could include copyright statements, disclaimers and other legal text commonly found at the end of a document.
+Similarly, the `<small>` element is defined for content that is commonly typographically rendered in small print, and which is often referred to as "fine print"; that could include copyright statements, disclaimers and other legal text commonly found at the end of a document.

 #### But they are PRESENTATIONAL!

 The problem with elements like `<font>` isn't that they are _presentational_ per se, it's that they are media-dependent (they apply to visual browsers but not to speech browsers).
 While `<b>`, `<i>` and `<small>` historically have been presentational, they are defined in a media-independent manner in HTML5.
 For example, `<small>` corresponds to the really quickly spoken part at the end of radio advertisements.

-### The `<cite>` element should allow names of people to be marked up
+### Why is the `<cite>` element only used to mark up titles, not names of people or other citations?

 From what some have seen, `<cite>` is almost always used to mean "italics".
 More careful authors have used the element to mark up names and titles, and some people have gone out of their way to only mark up citations.